 Trust me!
 You will thank yourself later!

-Now, because I like you all, a few bonus "do's & don't's" to keep a Christmas Budget ::
+Now, because I like you all, a few bonus "do's & do not’s" to keep a Christmas budget ::

 Phew!
 Sorry that was a lot I threw at you!
 But you can bookmark this page to come back to throughout December if you feel like you need a little pep talk or tough love!